-Anti Money Laundering Due Diligence Investigations With the Help of ISOG Private Investigator, Private Detective, Lawyer, Attorney at Law and Forensic Expert.
+Anti Money Laundering Due Diligence Investigations With the Help of ISOG Private Investigator, Private Detective, Lawyer, Forensic Expert and Attorney at Law.

 Legal professionals provide a range of services and activities that differ vastly, such as in their methods of delivery and in the depth and duration of the relationships formed with clients.
 Their work is fundamental to promoting adherence to the rule of law in the countries in which they practice.
 Lawyers hold a unique position in society by providing access to law and justice for individuals and entities, assisting members of society to understand their increasingly complex legal rights and obligations, and assisting clients to comply with the law.
 Lawyers have their own professional and ethical codes of conduct by which they are regulated.
 Breaches of the obligations imposed upon them can result in a variety of sanctions, including disciplinary and criminal penalties.

 Why is a Client Due Diligence (CDD)/Know Your Client necessary?

 When dealing with clients, lawyers should always undertake client anti money laundering due diligence investigations.
 CDD is intended to enable a legal professional to form a reasonable belief that it has appropriate awareness of the true identity of each client.